marka2g/notes/programming/elixir/README.md

 end
 ```
 3. `web/templates/comment/new.html.eex`
+>We’ll use the Phoenix form_for helper passing in our comment changeset and our action, which we’ll define in our routes later.
 ```eex
 <%= form_for @comment_changeset, post_comment_path(@conn, :create, @post), fn f -> %>
   <%= label f, :body, class: "control-label" %>